 Top 10 Uses for Vinegar

-1. Cleaning your Shower Head- all too often your shower head over time fails to function as it once had due to lime deposits caused by the water that runs through it day after day, a simple solution is fill a plastic bag full of vinegar and tape it around your shower head and leave it there overnight making sure that the head is fully emerged.
-The next day remove the bag and use a brush to remove any deposits that may remain.
+1. Cleaning your Shower Head- all too often, your shower head over time fails to function as it once had due to lime deposits caused by the water that runs through it day after day; a simple solution is filling a plastic bag full of vinegar and tape it around your shower head and leave it there overnight making sure that the head has fully emerged.
+The next day removes the bag and uses a brush to remove any deposits that may remain.

-6. Anti Bacterial Cleaner– A completely Green alternative to some of the harsh chemicals that you can buy, it will kill 99% of bacteria, about 82 percent of molds and 80 percent of germs and viruses that can be found on household surfaces.
+6. Anti Bacterial Cleaner– A completely Green alternative to some of the harsh chemicals you can buy.
+It will kill 99% of bacteria, about 82 percent of moulds and 80 percent of germs and viruses found on household surfaces.